devlikeapro/waha/docs/site/content/en/docs/how-to/send-messages/index.md

 ```

 #### Reply files ![](/images/versions/plus-soon.png)
-WAHA does not support reply with files (images, voice, etc).
+WAHA does not support reply with files (images, voice, etc.).
 If you're interested in it - please create an issue in GitHub.

 ### Add a reaction
 Use `PUT /api/reaction` method to set reaction to a message.